sheyll/extensible-effects-concurrent/README.md

 framework in Haskell using **[extensible-effects](http://hackage.haskell.org/package/extensible-effects)**.

-This library sketches my personal history of working on a large, real world Erlang application, trying to bring some of the ideas over to Haskell.
+This library sketches my personal history of working on a large, real world Erlang application, trying to bring some ideas over to Haskell.

 I know about cloud-haskell and transient, but I wanted something based on 'extensible-effects', and I also wanted to deepen my understanding of it.